top of page

 The Day'nah Cooper-Evans Scholarships

-The partial scholarships for ages 6–9 are named after Marcellé’s former vocal producer, Day’nah Cooper-Evans.
-Each year, scholarships are given to workshop students, awarding up to 75% of the tuition cost for small-group singing or songwriting instruction.
-This age is a powerful turning point in a young musician’s journey—when phonics, breath, and rhythm start blending into musical storytelling.
-The Day’nah Cooper-Evans Scholarships support students at this early stage of vocal and writing development, offering them the kind of structured, expressive, and empowering learning that honors both technique and imagination.
-Workshops at Once Upon a Voice are trauma-informed and neurodiversity-affirming.
-They offer room for play, emotion, and artistry to coexist.
+The partial scholarships for ages 6–9 are named after Day’nah Cooper-Evans, Marcellé’s former vocal producer.
+These need-based scholarships are immediately available to families seeking access to Once Upon a Voice’s services for this age group, including both beginner weekly workshops and private lessons.
+To utilize this support, please begin the booking process for your desired service; you will select your scholarship tier within the mandatory intake form and apply the corresponding discount code at checkout to adjust your tuition instantly.
+Awards may cover up to 75% of tuition, depending on financial need.
+This age range represents a powerful turning point in a young musician’s development—when phonics, breath, rhythm, and early musical structure begin to blend into storytelling and self-expression.
+The Day’nah Cooper-Evans Scholarships support students at this foundational stage, offering access to structured, expressive, and empowering instruction that honors both technique and imagination.
+All services at Once Upon a Voice are trauma-informed and neurodiversity-affirming, designed to create space for play, emotional safety, and artistry to coexist.
 Day’nah Cooper-Evans is a multi-hyphenate artist and talent coach whose career spans voice, dance, acting, and production.
-A graduate of Hampton University, she is a proud member of both SAG-AFTRA and The Recording Academy, and was awarded an NAACP Image Award in 2018 for her vocal production work on The New Edition Story on BET.
-She has coached and produced vocals for artists including Mary J. Blige, Brandy, Janelle Monáe, Queen Latifah, and Magic!, and contributed tour vocal content for Janet Jackson.
-Her work as a vocal producer has been featured on the FOX series Star, and she continues to develop projects with Queen Latifah.
-In addition to her work in the studio, Day’nah has performed as a background vocalist with artists like Fergie and Queen Latifah, and as a dancer with major acts including Lady Gaga, Justin Bieber, Nicki Minaj, Miley Cyrus, Snoop Dogg, and Christina Aguilera.
-Her film and television credits include acting roles on Disney’s Shake It Up, A.N.T.
-Farm, Kickin’ It, and The Fresh Beat Band, and a recurring role on AMC’s Sherman’s Showcase.
+A graduate of Hampton University, she is a proud member of both SAG-AFTRA and The Recording Academy, and received an NAACP Image Award in 2018 for her vocal production work on The New Edition Story on BET.
+She has coached and produced vocals for artists including Mary J. Blige, Brandy, Janelle Monáe, Queen Latifah, and Magic!, contributed tour vocal content for Janet Jackson, and worked as a vocal producer on the FOX series Star.
+She continues to develop projects with Queen Latifah and has performed as a background vocalist and dancer with major artists across music and film.
+Her acting credits include roles on Disney’s Shake It Up, A.N.T.
+Farm, Kickin’ It, The Fresh Beat Band, and a recurring role on AMC’s Sherman’s Showcase.
 For Marcellé, Day’nah’s impact has been both professional and transformational.
-“She and her husband produced my gender-based violence awareness project,” Marcellé shares, “and through that process, I connected with my voice in a way I didn’t know was possible.
-I used to think my voice was only meant for soft, pretty lines—but Day’nah helped me discover that belting, rapping, and using my voice in a variety of ways were just as beautiful.
-She taught me to imitate a wide range of vocal sounds—something I now begin instilling in students as soon as their formal training begins.”
+“She and her husband produced my gender-based violence awareness project,” Marcellé shares, “and through that process, I connected with my voice in a way I did not know was possible.
+I used to think my voice was only meant for soft, pretty lines—but Day’nah helped me discover that belting, rapping, and using my voice in a wide range of ways were just as beautiful.”
+She credits Day’nah with teaching her to imitate many vocal sounds, a skill she now begins cultivating in students as soon as formal training starts.
 That shift led to deeper healing, both musically and emotionally.
-“Working on chest voice was triggering at times, so recording with her also encouraged me to pursue new trauma therapies, like EMDR and Parts and Memory Therapy.
-That was the start of fully reclaiming my voice.”
-The project also required deep trust and collaboration.
+“Working on chest voice was triggering at times, so recording with her encouraged me to pursue trauma therapies like EMDR and Parts and Memory Therapy.
+That was the beginning of fully reclaiming my voice.”
+The project required deep trust and emotional attunement.
 “We were working on something heavy,” she explains.
-“Everyone on that team had to be present, respectful, and emotionally attuned.
+“Everyone on that team had to be present, respectful, and sincere.
 Day’nah set that tone.
-She made sure the work was professional and sincere—because without that, the message would not have come through.”
-That same kind of care is essential in our workshops too, where students work closely in small groups.
+She made sure the work was professional and grounded—because without that, the message would not have come through.”
+That same care is essential in our work with young students.
 “When you are creating with others—even at six or nine years old—you need a space where you feel safe being heard.
-That is something I learned through working with her.”
+That is something I learned directly through working with her.”
 These scholarships honor Day’nah’s belief that children deserve high-quality, industry-aware arts training from the very beginning.
-Her work blends performance with precision, empowering artists to master their craft and express their truth.
-That same spirit guides our workshops for ages 6–9.
-Singing and songwriting are taught in separate sessions, but both emphasize phonics through song as a way to build foundational music skills.
-Singing students explore chest voice with breath management and healthy tone production, while songwriting students focus on song structure, rhyme, and lyrical phrasing.
-In both settings, rap is introduced as a tool for creativity.
-With these tools, students begin strengthening musical and communication skills that support versatile musicianship for years to come.
-In the future, these scholarships will be sustained and supported through Voicelore, a nonprofit in development to protect what Day'nah believes in: making music available to every child who needs it.
-Voicelore will help keep these scholarships fully available each year and will also support equipment, in-person experiences, and creative opportunities that help young musicians thrive.
-Learn more at voicelore.org.
+Her work blends performance with precision, empowering artists to master their craft while expressing their truth.
+That same spirit guides instruction for ages 6–9 at Once Upon a Voice.
+Singing and songwriting are offered through both weekly workshops and private lessons, depending on the student’s needs and learning style.
+Singing instruction introduces breath-supported chest voice and healthy tone production, while songwriting focuses on song structure, rhyme, and lyrical phrasing.
+Rap is introduced as a creative and communicative tool across settings, supporting rhythm, language development, and expressive confidence.

 The Betsy Uschkrat Scholarship

-The full scholarship for ages 6–9 is named in honor of Marcellé’s first voice teacher, Dr. Betsy Uschkrat.
-Each year, one 6–9-year-old receives 100% of the tuition cost for singing lessons, songwriting lessons, or both.
+The full scholarship for ages 6–9 is named in honor of Marcellé’s first voice teacher, Betsy Uschkrat.
+Each year, one student is selected for a full, merit-based scholarship covering 100% of the tuition cost for singing lessons, songwriting lessons, or both.
+This scholarship is awarded to a student whose curiosity, commitment, and readiness for formal study demonstrate exceptional potential at this stage of development.
 While musical exploration begins earlier at Once Upon a Voice, age 6 marks the transition from exploratory learning to formal training.
 This is when students take their first steps in learning how to breathe for singing, shape sound with intention, and turn creative impulses into structured songs.
 These early lessons form the foundation of each student’s vocal and songwriting journey.
-The Betsy Uschkrat Scholarship ensures that this important chapter remains accessible to every child who belongs here—regardless of financial circumstance.
-A celebrated soprano known for her powerful voice and remarkable versatility, Dr. Betsy Uschkrat has captivated audiences across the United States in operatic, theatrical, and symphonic performances.
+The Betsy Uschkrat Scholarship ensures that this important chapter remains accessible to students who are ready to engage deeply with the work—regardless of financial circumstance.
+A celebrated soprano known for her powerful voice and remarkable versatility, Dr. Uschkrat has captivated audiences across the United States in operatic, theatrical, and symphonic performances.
 Her roles have ranged from Pamina in Die Zauberflöte to Julie Jordan in Carousel, and her artistry has been praised by The Times-Picayune as that of a “vocal powerhouse.”
-A two-time Metropolitan Opera National Council Regional Finalist and the winner of several major vocal competitions, Dr. Uschkrat has performed with companies such as New Orleans Opera, Des Moines Metro Opera, Opera Idaho, and The Kennedy Center in Washington, D.C.
+A two-time Metropolitan Opera National Council Regional Finalist and the winner of several major vocal competitions, she has performed with companies such as New Orleans Opera, Des Moines Metro Opera, Opera Idaho, and The Kennedy Center in Washington, D.C.
 Beyond the stage, Dr. Uschkrat is a dedicated voice professor at Loyola University New Orleans.
 Known for her cross-genre expertise, she trains students in everything from art song to musical theatre to contemporary vocal performance.
 Her former students now work professionally across the country—as performers, educators, and board-certified music therapists—carrying her impact far beyond the classroom and into the next generation of musical leadership.
 For Marcellé, Dr. Uschkrat’s influence was not only professional but deeply personal.
 “I was behind every other singer in the program,” Marcellé reflects.
 “But she was patient.
-She gave me room to explore, to write, and to begin again.
-Even though I could not always retain what I learned—because of trauma and undiagnosed neurodivergence—what did stick laid the foundation for everything that followed.”
-Her voice began to change toward the end of eighth grade, but when her mother could no longer afford private school, she left Faith Lutheran and enrolled at Las Vegas Academy of the Arts as a piano major.
-Voice instruction was not part of her curriculum, and her mother could not afford private voice lessons.
-As a result, she entered college with musical instincts but no formal technique to support her developing voice.
-Dr. Uschkrat helped her rebuild.
-With clarity, patience, and trust in each student’s process, she gave Marcellé the confidence to approach her own voice with care—and taught her how to guide others through that same journey.
-Today, the patience Dr. Uschkrat showed her, the permission she gave to explore, and the balance she modeled between structure and freedom all live on in how beginners are supported at Once Upon a Voice.
-This scholarship honors that legacy.
-Just as Dr. Uschkrat introduced Marcellé to the International Phonetic Alphabet, a variety of musical genres, and the discipline of vocal technique, Once Upon a Voice students ages 6–9 are invited to build a strong and joyful foundation.
+She gave me room to explore, to write, and to begin again.”
+Even when trauma and undiagnosed neurodivergence made retention difficult, what did take root became the foundation for everything that followed.
+When financial circumstances later interrupted Marcellé’s access to private voice instruction, the absence of early technical support became clear—shaping her deep belief in beginning formal training with care and intention.
+Dr. Uschkrat’s ability to balance structure with freedom, and rigor with trust, ultimately shaped how Marcellé now supports beginners at Once Upon a Voice.
+This scholarship honors that legacy by recognizing young students who are ready to take that first step into focused musical study.
+Just as Dr. Uschkrat introduced Marcellé to the International Phonetic Alphabet, multiple musical genres, and the discipline of vocal technique, Once Upon a Voice students ages 6–9 who receive this scholarship are invited to build a strong and joyful foundation.
 Through private lessons in singing or songwriting, they learn the basics of breath management, resonance, and diction, with space to explore musical styles in developmentally appropriate ways—including classical, musical theatre, jazz, and popular genres.
-In the future, this scholarship will be sustained and supported through Voicelore, a nonprofit in development to protect what Dr. Uschkrat believes in: making music available to every child who needs it.
-Voicelore will help keep this scholarship fully available each year and will also support equipment, in-person experiences, and creative opportunities that help young musicians thrive.
-Learn more at voicelore.org.

 The Sandra Youmans Scholarships